Pelosi has a message for Trump: 'Nothing for the wall'

 House Democrats will quickly move to pass short-term spending legislation upon taking control on Thursday, although it is unlikely that measure would pass the Senate and be signed by Trump.

+Looking ahead to the 2020 presidential cycle, Pelosi told Guthrie she was not planning on making an endorsement in what will soon be a crowded Democratic primary field.

+She did say the large group of contenders has “enough street fighters” to successfully take on Trump, adding that she feels the Democratic nominee will need to be “strategic” and “unifying.”

-Read more on this story on NBCNews.com, and watch the interview on NBC Nightly News tonight and "Today" on Thursday morning.
+Read more on this story on NBCNews.com, and watch the interview on "Today" on Thursday morning.